flit/argon-rtos/README.md

 The Argon RTOS is open source software released with a BSD three-clause license.
 See the included LICENSE.txt file for details.

-Copyright © 2007-2017 Immo Software.

 The repository also includes code with other copyrights and licenses.
-See the source file headers for licensing information of this code.<br/>
+See the source file headers for licensing information of this code.

+Copyright © 2007-2017 Immo Software.<br/>
 Portions Copyright © 2014-2017 NXP